Drewzar/eve-stls/README.md

 ## This is cool, how can I help?
 * There are lots of models that need to be exported from all the ships to stations to deployables and I'm just one guy.
-* I'm sure there are some models that need to be cleaned up somemore before they'll print correctly.
+* I'm sure there are some models that need to be cleaned up some more before they'll print correctly.
-* Pull request welcomed! :)
+* Pull request and advice welcomed! :)

 ## How I Did It So You Can Too
 #### TriExporter